jamstack-cms/jamstack-cms/README.md

 6. Once signed in as an Admin, you will see the Admin link in the navigation.
 Click on the Admin link to begin creating posts and pages.

-7. Once you've created a post, run `npm run jamstack-develop` to run a build and see the new live post.
+7. Once you've created a post, run `npm run jamstack-develop` to create a new build and see the new live post.

 ### Deploying to Amplify Console or Netlify